How To Harvest Rain

 This list includes all the tools and materials needed to install and paint a rain barrel.
 Some products are commonly available used at local marketplaces such as Facebook Marketplace or Craigslist.
 Other items are generally purchased new for the best results.
 Each product page notes whether a used option is practical or recommended.

-If you’re ready to go beyond the barrel, you can turn your entire yard into a living sponge through passive harvesting.
-First, find a level path across your slope.
-Dig a shallow, flat-bottomed trench—your swale—along this line to catch runoff.
-Take the dirt you’ve dug out and pile it into a small, rounded mound called a berm on the downhill side of the trench.
+To capture even more rain, you can turn your yard into a "living sponge" using simple earthworks.
+First, find a spot where your yard naturally tilts or angles down.
+Dig a long, shallow ditch along a flat line to catch running water.
+Take the dirt you’ve dug out and pile it on each side of the dugout area.
 This creates a basin that forces rainwater to “slow, spread, and sink” into the dirt instead of rushing away.
 To finish, cover the berm with mulch and plants to prevent erosion.
 This simple earthwork recharges groundwater and keeps your garden hydrated long after the clouds clear.

 Maximize Your Impact: Swales/Berms